Methodology · litmus-v17 · specification

 The litmus test

 A behavioral evaluation of an MCP server — what it does when exercised the way an agent would, not what its README says.
-The string methodologyVersion: "litmus-v5" travels with every grade this spec produces.
+The string methodologyVersion: "litmus-v17" travels with every grade this spec produces.
+The same lab also grades Agent Skills under a separate static methodology, litmus-skill-v2 — section 08.

 What it measures